salesforce-marketingcloud/blocksdk/README.md

 ## Introduction

-This SDK is intended to simplify 3rd party block development for the Salesforce Marketing Cloud Content Builder Editor.
+This SDK is intended to simplify 3rd party block development for the Salesforce Marketing Cloud Content Builder.
 It provides domain validation and simple method calls wrapping around the cross-document messaging the editor uses to communicate with 3rd party blocks.

 ## Installation